-Fraudsters use every opportunity available to get your personal details – including pretending to be your bank, whether by telephone, internet, or email.
+Fraudsters use every opportunity available to get your personal details – including pretending to be your bank, whether by phone, internet, email, text or on social media.

 These tricks can seem convincing and, if you don’t have your wits about you, the worst scenario could see your account emptied.